-As of December 31, 2010, we employed a total of 479 people.
+As of December 31, 2011, we employed a total of 625 full-time employees.
 Most of our employees are located in North America.
 None of our employees is represented by a labor union with respect to his or her employment with us.
 We have not experienced any work stoppages, and we consider our relations with our employees to be good.